pashmaklang/pashmak/doc/en/README.md

 ```

 ## Online interpreter
-if you want to test pashmak without installing and run codes online, go to [Pashmak online interpreter](https://pashmio-parsampsh.fandogh.cloud/)
+if you want to test pashmak without installing and need to run it online, go to [Pashmak online interpreter](https://pashmio-parsampsh.fandogh.cloud/)

 ## Authors
-pashmak is writed by [parsampsh](https://github.com/parsampsh) and [contributors](https://github.com/parsampsh/pashmak/graphs/contributors)
+pashmak is written by [parsampsh](https://github.com/parsampsh) and [contributors](https://github.com/parsampsh/pashmak/graphs/contributors)

 ## Contributing
 if you want to contribute to this project, read [Contributing Guide](CONTRIBUTING.md)